byteingWolf/Guitario-v2/README.md

 # Model training method

 For training purpose tensorflow 2.3.1 was used.
-Model was trained by usising 256x256 pixels images of chroma fetures of each recorded chords
+Model was trained by usising 256x256 pixels images of chroma fetures of each recorded chord

 # Chroma feature